Blink patterns in Formula car driving

 Implications for driving performance and safety

-By combining eye tracking with car telemetry data, Nishizono and colleagues show eyeblink suppression during key phases of racing that coincide with very important manoeuvres.
+By combining eye tracking with car telemetry data, Nishizono and colleagues show blink suppression during key phases of racing that coincide with very important manoeuvres.
 Secondly, these patterns were directly linked to racing performance, with more synchronized blink patterns during laps that were completed faster.

 These findings suggest that training programs that improve eyeblink control and cognitive states may enhance high-level driving performance and safety, and also open up possibilities for developing real-time monitoring systems that detect driver fatigue or distraction in race car drivers.